RalphHightower/blog/_posts/2024-11-04-TimScottIsTrumpsLawnJockey.md

 **[Scott (T-SC)](https://www.scott.senate.gov/)** again did not directly answer the question, instead cryptically speaking about seeing a “strong shift in the right direction among voters.

 **Bash:** “You said you believe that the election will be free and fair.
 So does that mean that you are confident that if Donald Trump loses – I know you think he‘s going to win, but let’s just play this out – if he loses, that he will concede?"

 **[Scott (T-SC)](https://www.scott.senate.gov/):** “I’m confident that he’s going to win without any question.
 And, yes, I do believe that we will have a fair election.
 We will honor the results and we will celebrate the 47th president being Donald Trump,”

+### May 5, 2024 #2024Election #Trump #TimScott

+Sen. Tim Scott (T-S.C.) joins Meet the Press.
+Scott refuses to answer a simple yes/no question: *"Will you accept the results of this election?"*

+@RalphHightower: 2024-11-20, prior to the election, I was concerned about democracy.
+Post-election, I fear for democracy.
+Yea, it's derogatory calling Scott, "Trump's Lawn Jockey".
+But truth is truth.
+The Trumpers live in fear of Trump.
+With the video frozen, I now see that Scott (T-SC) has a few more books in his library with multiple books of two titles.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3QWwZAMpiRs?si=_YOVHnkGLpCCq6Zw&amp;start=410" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>